Reputation Management After an Arrest | The Discoverability Company

 What happens to your Google results after an arrest, what can be removed, what needs suppression, and how to rebuild your digital presence.

 If you have been arrested, one of the first things you probably did after dealing with the immediate legal situation was Google your own name.
 What you found was likely alarming.
 Arrest records, booking photos, court docket entries, and possibly news coverage, all showing up prominently in search results.
-It can feel like the worst moment of your life has been permanently tattooed onto the internet.
+It can feel like the worst moment of your life is permanently attached to your name online.

 Take a breath.
 This is a solvable problem.
-Not overnight, and not always completely, but there are concrete steps you can take to regain control of what people see when they search your name.
-I have worked with hundreds of people in exactly this situation, and I want to walk you through how it works.
+It takes time, and the results vary, but there are concrete steps you can take to regain control of what people see when they search your name.
+We have worked with many people in this situation.
+Here is how the process works.

 Arrests are public record in most U.S. jurisdictions.
 Within hours or days of a booking, that information flows through a network of websites that scrape, aggregate, and republish arrest data.
 Here is the typical pattern: